Lax-Walrus/code-refractor-hw/README.md

-#original code was clunky and redundent cleaned up the following list below:
+# original code was clunky and redundent cleaned up the following list below

 HTML CORRECTIONS

-1.removed div header and replaced with "header" tag
+1. removed div header and replaced with "header" tag

-2.removed div and replaced with "nav" tag
+1. removed div and replaced with "nav" tag

-3.changed background image from div to figure in html css unchanged
+1. changed background image from div to figure in html css unchanged

-changed div class to section
+1. changed div class to section

-added alt tags to all images
+1. added alt tags to all images

-added class "search-engine-optimization" to search-engine-opitmization
+1. added class "search-engine-optimization" to search-engine-opitmization

-changed each div id to artical id
+1. changed each div id to artical id

-condensed in css\ noted in style.css
+1. condensed in css\ noted in style.css

 changed div class to an aside tag